Best hair regrowth conditioner

 How long do hair regrowth conditioners take to work?

 A. Technically, hair regrowth conditioners start working immediately.
 However, it usually takes at least a month to see any regrowth.
-For most people, it will take 2-4 months to see noticeable results.
+For most people, it will take two to four months to see noticeable results.

 Will a hair regrowth conditioner grow hair on a bald spot?

-A. There is no definitive answer to this as it depends on what has caused your bald spot.
+A. There is no definitive answer to this, as it depends on what has caused your bald spot.
 If the follicle has closed, disappeared, is scarred or has not generated a new hair in years, then a hair regrowth conditioner will not work.
 However, if the bald spot is recent and the follicles are still there, just miniaturized, clogged or unhealthy, then a hair regrowth conditioner may work.

-What is the best hair regrowth conditioner to buy?
+What’s the best hair regrowth conditioner to buy?

 Top hair regrowth conditioner